The State Bar of Texas frequently works other professional organizations to provide both the public and lawyers with the assistance they need.

 This organization of spouses of attorneys organizes a number of public education projects statewide.

-The Texas Legal Protection Plan (TLPP) is a non-profit group legal services plan that was founded by the State Bar of Texas in 1972.
-TLPP offers affordable legal insurance to groups of all kinds including companies, associations, and unions throughout Texas.
+Texas Legal (formerly TLPP) is a non-profit group legal services plan that was founded by the State Bar of Texas in 1972.
+Texas Legal offers affordable legal insurance to individuals and groups of all kinds including companies, associations, and unions throughout Texas.

 Texas Young Lawyers Association